Naphanya/Calculator/README.md

 # Calculator
 Octal Calculator.
-I wrote for coursework
+I wrote for the course work in the first year